TRIPTYK-ACADEMY/node-beginner-course/README.md

 # training-node-beginner
-This repository contains training files about Node.js training for beginners.
+This repository contains training files about Node.js for beginners.